Constraints on inelastic dark matter from the CDEX-1B experiment: Conclusions and discussions

 \section{Conclusions and discussions}

 In this work, we present the SI inelastic WIMP dark matter search results from the CDEX-1B experiment~\cite{cdex1b2018}.
 By establishing an accurate background model of the CDEX-1B experiment, we calculate constraints on inelastic WIMPs using the CDEX-1B dataset with an exposure of 737.1 kg$\cdot$day~\cite{cdex1b2018}.
-The $90\%$ C.L. upper limits on the SI WIMP-nucleon cross section $\sigma_{\mathrm{n}}$ from CDEX-1B fully exclude the $\chi^2 < 4$ allowed regions for $\delta <$ 30 keV at $m_\chi =$ 250 GeV and the $\chi^2 < 9$ allowed region for $\delta <$ 50 keV at $m_\chi$ = 500 GeV from DAMA/LIBRA~\cite{DAMA1,DAMA2,iDMstatus}.
+The $90\%$ CL upper limits on the SI WIMP-nucleon cross section $\sigma_{\mathrm{n}}$ from CDEX-1B fully exclude the $\chi^2 < 4$ allowed regions for $\delta <$ 30 keV at $m_\chi =$ 250 GeV and the $\chi^2 < 9$ allowed region for $\delta <$ 50 keV at $m_\chi$ = 500 GeV from DAMA/LIBRA~\cite{DAMA1,DAMA2,iDMstatus}.

 A method is developed in this paper to establish the CDEX-1B background model and to place constraints on iDM.
 The analysis procedures can be adopted to probe various variants of iDM models~\cite{MiDM,EFTiDM,iDDM,iBDM1,iBDM2}.
+We note that the systematic downward deviations of the background model relative to the experimental spectrum in the 10--70 keVee region lead to conservative limits on inelastic WIMPs.
+In future analyses, we plan to further optimize the background fit to reduce these deviations, which is expected to provide more precise constraints on inelastic WIMP interactions.

 Future studies could explore the detection of decay products from excited iDM~\cite{iBDM2,iDMdecay}.
 Additionally, since iDM is more sensitive to the velocity distribution of dark matter compared to elastic dark matter, better results may be achieved by using the modulation method for analysis~\cite{SI_iDM,cdex1b_am,DAMAmodule}.